DeepakS-Github/Real-Time-Train-Tracker-INDIA/README.md

 # Real-Time-Train-Tracker-INDIA

+NOTE: API Key used in this project is only valid for 20 Calls per month (To use your API key read the instructions below)

 // Train Tracking System (INDIA)

 Welcome to the Train Tracking System project!
 This project is a real-time train tracking system that uses the IRCTC Rapid API to show results.